tcg158/colab-lite/README.md

 # Colab Lite

-Colab is a Collaborative Live Share Editor, an editor connecting both tutors and students.
+Colab Lite is a lite version of [Colab](https://github.com/opencolab), a Collaborative Live Share Editor, an editor connecting both tutors and students and going as far as offering a sanctuary to those seeking a shared development environment.

 ---